mushroomhostage/Chestpack/README.md

  * 8 wool = 27-slot pack + integrated workbench (craftsman's backpack)
  * 8 leather = 45-slot pack (explorer's backpack)

 When holding the resulting chest (it appears the same as a normal chest, but is actually a special wearable chest), click to open the pack.
 You can drag items to/from the pack and your inventory, as you would expect.

 If your pack has an integrated workbench, shift-click to open the crafting area.

 When it isn't held in your hand, the pack will move itself to your chestplate armor slot, representing the pack being worn on your back as a backpack (or on your chest as a chestpack, whatever interpretation you prefer).
 This is where the pack normally resides.

 To get back into your pack, take it off your back and move it into your hand.
 Left-click to open it.

 ## Configuration

-allowNesting: If enabled, packs can be stored within packs.
+**allowNesting**: If enabled, packs can be stored within packs.
 When disabled (the default), attempts to nest packs will drop them to the ground.

-autoEquip: If enabled, packs will automatically equip in your armor slot, simulating wearing a chestpack, actively preventing you from storing the pack elsewhere in your inventory.
+**autoEquip**: If enabled, packs will automatically equip in your armor slot, simulating wearing a chestpack, actively preventing you from storing the pack elsewhere in your inventory.

-autoHold: If enabled, packs will automatically be held in your hand if placed in your hotbar or picked up from the ground.
+**autoHold**: If enabled, packs will automatically be held in your hand if placed in your hotbar or picked up from the ground.
 Along with autoEquip, this option is meant to simulate a pack you can either hold in your hands or wear on your back, but not keep in your "pockets" (other inventory slots).
 Disable along with autoEquip if you want the pack to (less realistically) behave as a normal item so you can carry multiple packs.

-allowOpenContainers: Allows you to still open containers (chests, etc.) by right-clicking, instead of opening the pack.
+**allowOpenContainers**: Allows you to still open containers (chests, etc.) by right-clicking, instead of opening the pack.

-equipSlot: Player inventory slot to wear the chestpack on if autoEquip enabled.
+**equipSlot**: Player inventory slot to wear the chestpack on if autoEquip enabled.
 3 = helmet, 2 = chestplate, 1 = leggings, 0 = boots.

-maxSlots: Number of slots to show with /chestpack command.
+**maxSlots**: Number of slots to show with /chestpack command.

-packTypes: A list of the packs to allow crafting for.
+**packTypes**: A list of the packs to allow crafting for.
 Each item has several fields:

-packTypes material: The material to craft the pack from (in addition to the required chest).
+**packTypes material**: The material to craft the pack from (in addition to the required chest).

-packTypes material\_count: Number of material items to require to craft.
+**packTypes material\_count**: Number of material items to require to craft.

-packTypes size: Number of slots in the resulting chest.
+**packTypes size**: Number of slots in the resulting chest.
 For reference 27 is a small chest, 54 is a large chest.

-packTypes hasWorkbench: If true, the pack can be shift-clicked to open an integrated crafting table.
+**packTypes hasWorkbench**: If true, the pack can be shift-clicked to open an integrated crafting table.

 The default configuration is:

     allowNesting: false
     autoEquip: true
     autoHold: true
+    allowOpenContainers: true
     equipSlot: 2
     maxSlots: 54
     packTypes: